mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 <Badge :text="$frontmatter.date" />
 <Badge :text="$frontmatter.tag" />

+If you've ever watched old Bugs Bunnies cartoons the below might bring back some core memories 🐰

 <ThatsAllFolks />

-In a previous post I was going over how you can center items in a more modern way and have taken that to another level with this recreation of a classic cartoon outro from the 50's for warner brothers.
-Looks more complex than it really is ;)
+In a previous post I was going over how you can center items in a more modern way and I wanted to expand on that to show how that can be used to create the classic Merry Melodies Outro 😀

 ## Html Setup